jazzorpheus/jof-scheduler/zNOTES.md

   - Fast refresh only works when a file only exports components.
 Move your React context(s) to a separate file.
   - Fast refresh only works when a file only exports components.
 Use a new file to share constants or functions between components.

+- **!
+BUG** Collapsing daycard when scrolled to near bottom of page causes massive white flash at bottom :S

+- Improve dark color scheme on SelectAvailabilityPage.
+  - Make sure hover is not white on (i) button on timeslot cells
+  - Darken hover effect on time window checkbox menu items
+  - Add suble hover effect to timeslot cells
+  -

 - No. of teams / players make change happen after pressing Enter!

-- **!
-BUG** Fix sabers powering up on timeslots grid opening

 - Make lightsaber slots darker on dark and lighter on light theme.

 - Re-do light styling on Select Availability page AND Create New Event page!

-- **!
-BUG** Collapsing daycard when scrolled to near bottom of page causes massive white flash at bottom :S

 - Polish up dark styling on Select Availability page
   - Ignited saber time and icon colors